reborg/scccw/README.md

 # Simple Clojure +Components +Config +Web

 This is the template I use to start other projects.
-Call me old-school but:
+Call me old-school but the few bash replacements below solves 95% of my "start a new project" problems.

 ```
 git clone http://github.com/reborg/scccw